NickHerrig/ethical-hacking/README.md

 ### Changing your device's MAC Address

-- first, ensure device is visible with `ifconfig` or `iwconfig`
+- First, ensure device is visible with `ifconfig` or `iwconfig`

-- next, take device down with `ifconfig <device name> down`
+- Next, take device down with `ifconfig <device name> down`

-- next, change the MAC Address with `ifconfig <device name> hw ether <MAC Address>` where MAC Address follow format 00:00:00:00:00:00
+- Next, change the MAC Address with `ifconfig <device name> hw ether <MAC Address>` where MAC Address follow format 00:00:00:00:00:00

-- lastly, bring the device back online with `ifconfig <device name> up`
+- Lastly, bring the device back online with `ifconfig <device name> up`
 ___

 ### Change Wirless Adapter to Utilize Monitor Mode

-- first, ensure device is visible and not in monitor mode with `iwconfig`
+- First, ensure device is visible and not in monitor mode with `iwconfig`

-- next, bring down the device with `ifconfig <device name> down`
+- Next, bring down the device with `ifconfig <device name> down`

-- next, kill off processes that might interfere with aircrack-ng suit by running `airmon-ng check kill`
+- Next, kill off processes that might interfere with aircrack-ng suit by running `airmon-ng check kill`

-- next, update monitor mode by running `iwconfig <device name> mode monitor`
+- Next, update monitor mode by running `iwconfig <device name> mode monitor`

-- lastly, bring the device back online with `ifconfig <device name> up`
+- Lastly, bring the device back online with `ifconfig <device name> up`
 ___

+### Packet Sniffing Using Airodump-ng

+- To start packet sniffing, run `airodump-ng <device name>` where device name is your wireless adapter in monitor mode

+- To specify the band frequency, utilize the `--band` argument:
+...`airodump-ng --band abg <device name>` will capture packets over 2.4 and 5 Ghz

+- In order to sniff packets on a specific network utilize the below command:
+...`airodump-ng --bssid <router MAC Address> --channel <channel number> --write <write file> <device name>`